 Why Use an Instant Pot to Reheat Food?

-While there are many ways to reheat food without a microwave, I find the instant pot one of the best.
-Here are my top reasons why:
+While there are many ways to reheat food without a microwave, I find the Instant Pot (or electric pressure cooker) one of the best.
+Here’s why:

 Its Multi-Functional